Home

 Crab cakes (also once known as "fry crab," "crab mince," "dress crab," "crab croquettes" and, later, "crab patties") are considered a traditional Maryland specialty.

-Simply put, a crab cake is a sauteed or fried patty of crabmeat.
+Simply put, a crab cake is a sautéed or fried patty of crab meat.

 There is no denying that crab recipes, like this crab cake recipe, were popular in Colonial times.
 The recipes were introduced to the area by English settlers.